There once was a marketer that churned out copy all day. Despite all their hard work, the business struggled to convert readers into clients.

 To pull the right levers in B2B storytelling, you must first understand why narratives are so powerful.
 What will make your audience tick?

-• Storytelling attracts people: We’re drawn to stories that help us connect with others, learn about their experiences, and see how they overcome challenges — that’s human nature.
+• Storytelling attracts people: We’re drawn to stories that help us connect with others, learn about their experiences, and show how they overcome challenges — that’s human nature.
 Storytelling in content marketing taps into this natural curiosity to help you engage with your audience at a deeper level.

 • Stories and emotions build trust: Giving your audience a glimpse into your worldview, values, brand personality, and origin story can help you build trust and credibility with them — the key ingredient for driving conversions and improving customer loyalty.